infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 - Threatening to kick a child out of the home
 - NEGLECT: Persistent lack of care: can include failure to meet physical, safety, health and emotional needs

-## SEXUAL ABUSE
+## Sexual Abuse
 Definition: The World Health Organization (WHO) defines Child Sexual Abuse (CSA) as the involvement of a child in sexual activity that he or she does not fully comprehend, is unable to give informed consent to, or for which the child is not developmentally prepared and cannot give consent, or that violates the laws or social taboos of society

 ### Contact abuse:
 - Touching the kids in any way that makes them uncomfortable
 - Touching private parts
 - Oral sex
 - Vaginal and anal penetration with finger, penis or any object